 Best WordPress download manager plugins

 Although there are various download manager plugins out there for WordPress, you’d be hard-pressed to find a solution that lets you set up a front-end download management system.
-Here, we’ll introduce Document Library Pro - a WordPress download manager plugin that lets site owners display downloadable files (along with important file management information and download links/buttons) in a searchable and sortable front-end table layout.
+Here, we’ll introduce Document Library Pro - a WordPress download manager plugin that lets site owners display downloadable files (along with important file management information and download links/buttons) in a searchable and sortable front-end table or grid layout.

 Document Library Pro: The best WordPress download manager plugin